irishjack490/Python_WorkBasedProblem/README.md

 <details>
 <summary>Hint 2 - Cleaning up User Input</summary>

 Whenever a user is prompted for information, you should always sanitize the input by removing extra spaces before and after.
-This is accomplished in Javascript using the `.trim()` method, and in Python the equivalent is the `.strip()` method.
+This is accomplished in Javascript using the <code>.trim()</code> method, and in Python the equivalent is the <code>.strip()</code> method.
 </details>

 ## The End